fenago/machine-learning/lab_guides/lab_1.md

 with features such as the sender, the date and time of day, the number of words, the number of spelling mistakes, the appearances of certain words such as “buy”, or similar words.
 A rule could easily look as follows:

 **Rule 7:**

-• If the email has two or more spelling mistakes, then it is classified as spam. o Otherwise, if it has an attachment larger than 20KB, it is classified as spam.
+- If the email has two or more spelling mistakes, then it is classified as spam.
+    * Otherwise, if it has an attachment larger than 20KB, it is classified as spam.
- Otherwise, if the sender is not in our contact list, it is classified as spam.
+    * Otherwise, if the sender is not in our contact list, it is classified as spam.
-• Otherwise, if it has the words “buy” and “win”, it is classified as spam. o Otherwise, it is classified as ham.
+    * Otherwise, if it has the words “buy” and “win”, it is classified as spam.
+    * Otherwise, it is classified as ham.

 Or even more mathematical, such as:

 **Rule 8:**  If